 Families are carefully matched with volunteer doulas who are best suited to them (dependent on the woman’s needs, requests and circumstances).

-Who will benefit?
-Over the first three years the project will train women to become accredited volunteer doulas, who will go on to support pregnant women in the Better Start Bradford area.
+Who benefits?
 The service is suitable for women who require support regarding maternal health and social wellbeing.
 Evidence tells us that where a woman receives support before the birth, during birth and after the birth, she is more likely to have a natural birth and a more positive birth experience.

 Bradford Doulas train Bradford women as CERTA accredited volunteer doulas to provide non-judgmental, consistent, tailored information and physical and emotional support six weeks before the birth, during labour and six weeks after the birth.